Vicente Zeballos: OAS Representative

 In 2020, he was appointed Permanent Representative of Peru to the Organization of American States.

-The appointment was questioned in a public statement by former ministers Luis Solari de la Fuente, Jorge del Castillo Gálvez, Ántero Flores-Aráoz, Ismael Benavides Ferreyros, Hernán Garrido Lecca, Luis Gonzales Posada, Rafael Rey Rey, Aurelio Pastor Valdivieso; the former presidents of the Constitutional Court, Víctor García Toma, Oscar Urviola Hani; former parliamentarians Lourdes Flores Nano, Luis Galarreta Velarde, Rolando Sousa Huanambal, Lourdes Alcorta, Fabiola Morales Castillo, Martín Belaúnde Moreyra, Raúl Castro Stagnaro, Lourdes Mendoza del Solar, Rafael Yamashiro Oré and the ambassadors Eduardo Ponce Vivanco, Alfonso Rivero Monsalve, José Luis Pérez Sánchez-Cerro; among others.
+The appointment was questioned in a public statement by former ministers Luis Solari de la Fuente, Jorge del Castillo Gálvez, Ántero Flores-Aráoz, Ismael Benavides Ferreyros, Hernán Garrido Lecca, Luis Gonzales Posada, Rafael Rey, Aurelio Pastor Valdivieso; the former presidents of the Constitutional Court, Víctor García Toma, Oscar Urviola Hani; former parliamentarians Lourdes Flores Nano, Luis Galarreta Velarde, Rolando Sousa Huanambal, Lourdes Alcorta, Fabiola Morales Castillo, Martín Belaúnde Moreyra, Raúl Castro Stagnaro, Lourdes Mendoza del Solar, Rafael Yamashiro Oré and the ambassadors Eduardo Ponce Vivanco, Alfonso Rivero Monsalve, José Luis Pérez Sánchez-Cerro; among others.
 The signatories considered Zeballos' appointment as "inconvenient" due to the results of his management in the face of the COVID-19 pandemic and his participation in the dissolution of Congress, which they described as "unconstitutional."

 In Congress, an interpellation was announced to the Minister of Foreign Affairs, Mario López Chávarri, for the appointment of Zeballos.